johanberntsson/PunyInform/README.md

 ## Motivation

-The main goal of PunyInform is to allow for games to be small, fast and have a small memory footprint.
+The main goal of PunyInform is to allow for games which are fast and have a small memory footprint.
 This should make the games run well on older architectures, such as the 8 bit computers of the 1980s.
 Our main target is to make it suitable for games on the Commodore 64 using [Ozmoo](https://github.com/johanberntsson/ozmoo/).

 ## Status